WasiqB/wasiqb.github.io/_posts/2019-02-23-github-actions-workflows.md

 ## Step 1.
 Don't rename the file.

 Use the default workflow file name and path.
 Do not modify the file name.
-It shoould be `main.workflow`.
+It should be `main.workflow`.
 This file is used by GitHub to execute all the workflows defined in it.

 ## Step 2.
 Edit the workflow name.